Consumer Reports has no financial relationship with advertisers on this site.

 With rates rising, using a fixed-interest vehicle like a CD is only worthwhile if you have funds you want to keep super-safe for a specific use down the road—say, tuition for the 2019 fall semester, says Olivier Cornet, managing director of JSF Financial, a Los Angeles–based wealth management firm.
 “If, for instance, you know you’ll pay a tax liability in a few months, look at a CD with a maturity that matches that period, so you can squeeze in as much yield as possible,” he says.

-Typically, you don’t get the guaranteed interest if you withdraw the funds before the end of the CD period.
-Some new CD designs let you withdraw your money without a penalty, but you’ll get less in accrued interest.
+Typically, you pay a penalty if you withdraw the funds before the end of the CD period.
+Some new CD designs let you withdraw your money without a penalty.

 With the Fed raising rates, don’t assume that longer-term rates will rise.
 "Top economists have a horrible track record of forecasting those rates," Roth says.